4 minute read

-Whether you are buying a new construction or resale home, a REALTOR will protect your interests and help you make the best possible investment.
-But how do you go about choosing a REALTOR?
-And should you look for special skills when you plan to buy a home in an active adult community?
+Whether you’re buying a new construction or resale home, a real estate agent will protect your interests and help you make the best possible investment.
+But how do you go about choosing a real estate agent?
+And should you look for special skills when you plan to buy a home in a 55+ community?

-Real estate agents must be licensed to legally represent you, however not all real estate agents have the same training or experience.
-Only real estate agents who are members of the National Association of Realtors can be referred to as a REALTOR.
-Don’t be afraid to ask questions when meeting with a REALTOR.
-And, if you aren’t happy with the responses, it’s okay to shop around for a new real estate agent.
+Real estate agents must be licensed to legally represent you.
+However, not all real estate agents have the same training or experience.
+Only real estate agents who are members of the National Association of Realtors can be referred to as a Realtor.

-Here are some questions to ask when choosing a REALTOR:
+Here are some questions to ask when choosing a real estate agent:

 1. How many homes have you sold in this specific community?

-When relocating to an active adult community, you are investing in the development as much as you are in the home itself.
-A REALTOR who has experience with the specific community may be able to provide more insight into the development and its history.
+When relocating to an active adult community, you’re investing in the development as much as you are in the home itself.
+A real estate agent who has experience with the specific community may be able to provide more insight into the development and its history.

 2. Are you a full-time agent?

 Some real estate agents only sell homes part-time.
-If they have plenty of experience, and are willing to work flexible hours to accommodate your schedule, this may not be a problem.
-However, you may feel more comfortable with a REALTOR who is a full-time agent.
+If they have plenty of experience and are willing to work flexible hours to accommodate your schedule, this may not be a problem.
+However, you may feel more comfortable with someone who is a full-time agent.

 3. What are some of the rules in the community that I should be aware of?

 Active adult communities will have rules for both the upkeep of the homes and conduct when in community buildings.
 In age-restricted communities, there are likely to also be rules about the ages of people who live in your home and the length of time under-aged visitors can stay.
-Your REALTOR should be aware of these rules or willing to find the information for you.
+Your real estate agent should be aware of these rules or willing to find the information for you.

 4. Do you know the different models and floor plans that might suit my needs?

 During your initial meeting, plan to bring a list of the features you want in your new home.
-Your REALTOR should be knowledgeable about the available models of homes which could be a good fit, even if that means suggesting homes in other nearby communities.
+Your real estate agent should be knowledgeable about the available models of homes that could be a good fit, even if that means suggesting homes in other nearby communities.

 5. Will you show me listings of other agents?

-While real estate agents have their own listings, they should be happy to show you the listings of other agents.
-In fact, it’s usually in your best interest to use a REALTOR who only represents your side of the sale.
-The listing agent has already made a commitment to represent the seller, and you want a REALTOR who will be focused on your interests.
+While real estate agents have their own listings, they should be happy to show you other agents’ listings.
+In fact, it’s usually in your best interest to use a real estate agent who only represents your side of the sale.
+The listing agent has already committed to representing the seller, and you want a real estate agent who’ll focus on your interests.